 These can include:

-Occupational therapy that can help the patient to modify his/her daily activities or equipment around the home to relieve arthritic pain.
+Occupational therapy can help the patient to modify daily activities or equipment around the home to relieve arthritic pain.
 An example of this would be the provision of a tap turner to help with turning on a tap;

 Surgical Intervention Options